ema-r/-IoT-AP-2024-Sapienza-ESP32-Smart-Parking-Sensor/README.md

 ![powerplot](./Figure_1.png)

 Sampled in 10 ms intervals.
 The transmission of data over LoRa obviously providing the biggest spike in energy usage, with an increase of about 200% from the "regular" operative power usage.
 During deep sleep, the device appears to draw a suspiciously high 20mA and just under 100 mW, while it should sit vastly under 1mA assuming no other loads are active.
-During operation, barring the transmission of data, the device averages at 50mA and 300mW.
-During the short transmission scene, the device peaks at 150mA and slightly under 800mW.
+We assume this to be due to a some issues with the ground on the INA219 board used for testing: the remaining results appeared consistent with the data gathered during the individual project.
+During operation, barring the transmission of data, the device averages at 70mA and 300mW.
+During the short transmission scene, the device peaks at around 150mA and slightly under 800mW.

+Assuming a 1mA draw under deep sleep, and a 0.22 second long mA spikes averaging at 100 mA (22 samples on a 10 ms timestep), with 30 activations a day, about 1.25 activations an hour (slightly pessimistic assumptions based on collected data).
+We obtain that the system requires 1.0077 mAh, granting us about 166 days of uptime out of a 4000 mAh battery.

 #### Components overview
 The ESP32 code is split upon a number of developed libraries: